GPT-5: Capabilities

 At the time of its release, GPT-5 had state-of-the-art performance on benchmarks that test mathematics, programming, finance, and multimodal understanding.
 According to OpenAI, improvements over its predecessor models include faster response times, better coding and writing skills, more accurate answers to health questions, and lower levels of hallucination.
 Also, compared to previous models, GPT-5 aims to give safe, high-level responses to potentially harmful queries rather than outright declining them, an approach that OpenAI refers to as "safe completions", aiming to result "in GPT-5 being able to refuse more unsafe questions, while offering fewer rejections to users seeking harmless information."
 In addition, GPT-5 was trained to give more critical, "less effusively agreeable" answers compared to its predecessor models.

 Days before the launch of GPT-5, two early testers of the model stated that they were "impressed" by its ability to code and to solve mathematical and scientific problems.
 They suggested that the model shows great improvement from GPT-4, but not as large of a gain as from GPT-3 to GPT-4.
 A day prior to the release of GPT-5, during a press briefing, Sam Altman, the chief executive officer of OpenAI, called GPT-5 "a significant step along the path to AGI", referring to artificial general intelligence, the hypothetical level of intelligence that OpenAI defines as the ability to perform any economically valuable task that a human can.
 According to Altman, GPT-5 is "significantly better" than its predecessors, offering "PhD-level" abilities across a wide range of tasks.

 The exact energy consumption of GPT-5 use has not been disclosed by OpenAI.
-Researchers at the University of Rhode Island estimated that a medium-length response consumes slightly over 18 watt-hours, equivalent to using an incandescent bulb for 18 minutes.
+Researchers at the University of Rhode Island estimated that a medium-length response consumes slightly over 18 watt-hours, tequivalent to using an incandescent bulb for 18 minutes [sic].